The Administrative Court of Lower Austria

 The members of the Court are professional judges.
-Judges are not bound by any instructions and they are subject only to statutory instruments.
+Judges are not bound by any instructions and they are subject to statutory instruments only.
 They are independent in exercising their judicial office.
 Furthermore, they are not subject to dismissal or transfers.

 Cases are allocated among the judges according to general rules decided in advance for a period of one year.
 A case assigned to a judge in accordance with the allocation of business may only be transferred to another judge by decree of a chamber (Senat) of seven judges.
 However, this is only possible if the judge in question is prevented from exercising his or her responsibilities and the re-allocation is necessary to uphold the functioning course of business or if the judge is prevented from fulfilling the duties within reasonable time because of his or her workload.

 Judges are appointed by the state government of Lower Austria based on a list of three candidates drawn up by the Court.
 Each judge must have completed a law degree, at least five years of practical legal experience subsequent to their law studies and they must have passed an exam which is officially recognized for exercising legal activities (e.g. bar exam, service exam).